zulip/zulip.github.io/gsoc-ideas.md

 your best work is more important to us than the quantity; so be sure to test your work before submitting it for review and follow our coding guidelines (and don't worry if you make mistakes in your first few contributions!
-Everyone makes mistakes getting started).
+Everyone makes mistakes getting started.
+Just make sure you don't make the same mistakes next time).

 Once you have several PRs merged (or at least one significant PR merged), you should start discussing with the Zulip development